invae/oscp_field_manual/docs/windows/active-directory/active-directory-fundamentals.md

 - default domain is `WORKGROUP` or `HOSTNAME`

 - WORKGROUP is a LAN of peer to peer machines
-	- microsoft term for any network of peer2peer machines
+	- Microsoft term for any network of peer2peer machines
 	- emphasis on PEER; no computer controls others
 	- each computer has its own user accounts
 	- all devices are part of same subnet